 - The name and national insurance number of each employee for which salary support is being claimed; - The amount paid to each employee for the period of the claim; - The amount of the contribution being claimed in respect of each employee; - i.
-This will be a maximum of £280 for each full time employee (35 hours): - ii.
-A proportion of £280 for part time employees based on contracted hours and prorated on a 35 hour week; - iii.
-A proportion of £280 for zero hours contracted employees based on the hours worked and prorated on a 35 hour week. - Confirmation that the employee was employed by the business for the weeks in the application; - The weeks to which the claim relates;

-- The sector your business falls within;
+This will be a maximum of £280 (£310 from Period 14) for each full time employee (35 hours); - ii.
+A proportion of £280 (£310 from Period 14) for part time employees based on contracted hours and prorated on a 35 hour week: - iii.
+A proportion of £280 (£310 from Period 14) for zero hours contracted employees based on the hours worked and prorated on a 35 hour week. - Confirmation that the employee was employed by the business for the weeks in the application; - The weeks to which the claim relates; - The sector your business falls within;

 - Bank details to which you want any monies payable to be paid into;

 - Any arrears the business has in relation to-

 - income tax;

 - National Insurance contributions;

 - value added tax; or

 - any other taxes or duties payable.